LiLietz/mytoys-exercise/README.md

-A small try of reproducing the MyToys iOS App
+A small try to reproduce the MyToys iOS App

 # My Approach: